docsforadobe/animate-scripting-guide/docs/index.md

 Use the search box there, and post a new question if your question hasn't already been answered.

-## Navigating the Guide

-If you're not sure where to start, take a look at the [Overview](./introduction/overview.md) for how scripting works in Adobe Animate, or [Changelog](./introduction/changelog.md) for updates to the scripting API over time.

 ## Contribution

 This endeavour is primarily community-supported & run; contributors are welcome and encouraged to suggest fixes, adjustments, notes/warnings, and anything else that may help the project.